moneta-rb/moneta/README.md

 </table>

-* [1]: Make adapters thread-safe by using `Moneta::Lock` or by passing the option `:threadsafe => true` to `Moneta#new`.
+* [1]: Make adapters thread-safe by using `Moneta::Lock` or by passing the option `threadsafe: true` to `Moneta#new`.
 There is also `Moneta::Pool` which can be used to share a store between multiple threads if the store is multi-process safe.
 I recommend to add the option `:threadsafe` to ensure thread-safety since for example under JRuby and Rubinius even the basic datastructures are not thread safe due to the lack of a global interpreter lock (GIL).
 This differs from MRI where some adapters might appear thread safe already but only due to the GIL.
 * [2]: Share a Moneta store between multiple processes using `Moneta::Shared` (See below).
-* [3]: Add expiration support by using `Moneta::Expires` or by passing the option `:expires => true` to `Moneta#new`.
+* [3]: Add expiration support by using `Moneta::Expires` or by passing the option `expires: true` to `Moneta#new`.
 * [4]: There are some servers which use the memcached protocol but which are persistent (e.g. [MemcacheDB](http://memcachedb.org/), [Kai](http://sourceforge.net/apps/mediawiki/kai), [IronCache](http://dev.iron.io/cache/reference/memcache/), [Roma](https://github.com/roma/roma/tree), [Flare](http://labs.gree.jp/Top/OpenSource/Flare-en.html) and [Kumofs](https://github.com/etolabo/kumofs))
 * [5]: Depends on server
 * [6]: Store is multi-process safe because it is an in-memory store, values are not shared between multiple processes